 Electricity Socket: 220V AC electricity.
 Power outlets are often compatible with either the standard US plug or the European one as well.
 To avoid the hassle of having to buy new adaptors for everywhere you go, we recommend picking up a Universal Travel Adaptor before you leave.

-Visa: Compared to most countries, the visa regulations in Vietnam keep changing so it is best to double check with your embassy or through the government website for any changes.
+Visa: Compared to most countries, the visa regulations in Vietnam keep changing so it is best to double-check with your embassy or on the government website for any changes.